Nagapetyan/task/README.md

 ### Prerequisites

-List any prerequisites that the user needs to have installed before:
+List of prerequisites that you need to install before:

 - Python 3.7 or higher
 - pip package manager